Skip to Content

 And I am not talking about appearances here.

-Well, it’s time to get hands-on some details and specifications related to paint color.
+Well, it’s time to get hands-on with some details and specifications related to paint color.

 Trust me, most of the homeowners tend to ignore this aspect – but it shouldn’t!

-So, first and foremost, let me introduce you to the concept of Light Reflectance Values or the LRV’s that determine how light or dark the paint color is.
+So, first and foremost, let me introduce you to the concept of Light Reflectance Values, or LRVs, which determine how light or dark a paint color is.

 Here, in this case, the LRV of Benjamin Moore London Fog is 57.23.

-And that means it falls on the medium end of the scale – hence, can be used as a potential base.
+And that means it falls on the medium end of the scale; it can be used as a potential base.

-(Remember, lesser the value, darker the paint – on a scale of 1-100)
+(Remember, the lesser the value, the darker the paint – on a scale of 1-100)

-Most often, it’s best to sample a paint color in your home to confirm it’s going to work how you expect.
+Most often, it’s best to sample a paint color in your home to confirm it will work as you expect.
 You can do this easily using Samplize.
 Grab one now for London Frog!

 Secondly, other important associated terms are the RGB and the HEX Values.